wetube/bitcloud/Bitcloud Nontechnical White Paper.md

 ## How it Works

 This will be a rather brief explanation of the inner workings of the Bitcloud protocol.
-For more technical details, you can take a look at the [Bitcloud Protocol Wiki](https://github.com/wetube/bitcloud/wiki/Protocol).
+For more technical details, you can take a look at the [Bitcloud Protocol White Paper](https://github.com/wetube/bitcloud/blob/master/bitcloud.org).
+Please keep in mind that this paper and the more technical paper are both in very early stages of development.

 ### The Bitcloud Protocol